Gizoskos/SE4458/README.md

 ## Assumptions & Design Decisions

-- ✅ A `Subscriber` is **automatically created** upon registration of an `AppUser`.
+-  A `Subscriber` is **automatically created** upon registration of an `AppUser`.
-- ✅ On login, the **subscriber ID is returned** along with the JWT token for convenience.
+-  On login, the **subscriber ID is returned** along with the JWT token for convenience.
-- ✅ **Amount is not passed** to the calculate API; it is derived from usage records only.
+-  **Amount is not passed** to the calculate API; it is derived from usage records only.
+-  Months are represented as strings like "May", "June", "September" instead of numeric formats.
+This is assumed throughout the system.
+-  The billing system calculates the total amount only based on new usage that hasn’t been billed yet (billed = false).
-- ✅ Usage entities include a `billed` flag to ensure only **new usage records** are considered during calculation.
+-  Usage entities include a `billed` flag to ensure only **new usage records** are considered during calculation.
-- ✅ If the bill is fully paid (`isPaid = true`) and new usage is added, **a new bill is generated**.
+-  If the bill is fully paid (`isPaid = true`) and new usage is added, **a new bill is generated**.
+-  A bill with isPaid = true cannot be recalculated.
+This prevents overwriting finalized bills.
+-  If the bill has not been fully paid, the remaining unpaid amount will be added on top of the newly calculated charges.
+-  Pay takes amount from the user for partial payments.
-- ✅ Swagger UI allows interaction with secure and public endpoints via JWT Bearer input.
+-  Swagger UI allows interaction with secure and public endpoints via JWT Bearer input.

 ---